lithoformer/cross-wavelet-hadamard/README.md

 # cross-wavelet-hadamard
 cross-wavelet hadamard transform

-there is the word 'crypto' in the m-file title, but this can be run on any type of sorted or time-series data e.g. opening price vs closing price, stereo audio, etc
+there is the word 'crypto' in the m-file title, but this can be run on any type of sorted or time series data e.g. opening vs closing price, stereo audio, etc

 reference and dependency: